The School of Architecture at the University of Texas - Austin offers two master’s-level programs and two doctoral-level programs:

 Total hours — 48

-The program leading to the Ph.D. in the area of architectural history builds on the M.S.H.P degree and provides students with advanced training to prepare them to teach and to conduct research at the highest level.
+The program leading to the Ph.D. in the area of historic preservation builds on the M.S.H.P degree and provides students with advanced training to prepare them to teach and to conduct research at the highest level.
 Students who have completed the M.S.H.P. degree must apply for continuation to the Ph.D. level.
 The Ph.D. requires a minimum of 21 hours of coursework leading to the comprehensive examination.
 Students must demonstrate reading proficiency in a second foreign language approved by the Ph.D.
 Committee.
 The comprehensive examination tests general knowledge of architectural history, an area of concentration, and a minor area.
 Following successful completion of the comprehensive examination, the student develops a dissertation topic and makes a public presentation to the Ph.D.
 Committee, which then recommends candidacy to the Dean of the Graduate School.
 The writing, oral defense, and revision of the dissertation follow.

 Sample Program of Study*